 Kathy Hall- Equality for Women and Girls Program Director

 Before joining Summit, Kathy was Deputy Director of Women and Population at the United Nations Foundation, where she helped launch UNF’s Universal Access Project and expanded its work on adolescent girls, culminating in the Girl Up campaign.
 Prior to that, Kathy was Co-Executive Director of Just Detention International.
-She helped build and then directed the Global Legal Program of the Center for Reproductive Rights from 1996-2004, as the concept that “reproductive rights are human rights” became more firmly rooted in international human rights law.
-She also served on the Board of Trustees of the Unitarian Universalist Service Committee for seven years.
+Earlier in her career, she helped build and directed the Global Legal Program of the Center for Reproductive Rights, as the concept that “reproductive rights are human rights” became more firmly rooted in international human rights law.
 Kathy is a graduate of Princeton University and received her JD from Columbia Law School.